Coffee-93/Coffee-93/README.md

 ### Who am I?

 💻 I'm a graduate student studying Artificial Intelligence and Machine Learning, minoring in Computer Science.
-Currently interested in ML Deployment, Data Viz, and NLP.
+Currently interested in ML Deployment, NLP, and Search/Recommendations.

 ⚕️ My background is in public health, medicine and biochemistry.
 Ask me about it some time!